Pro-Palestinian rally outside Israeli-Jewish restaurant Goldie a "blatant act of antisemitism," Shapiro says

 Shapiro said in another post that he reached out to Solomonov and the team at Goldie to share his support.

+White House spokesperson Andrew Bates said in a statement it's "completely unjustifiable to target restaurants that serve Israeli food over disagreements with Israeli policy."

+Bates continued, "This behavior reveals the kind of cruel and senseless double standard that is a calling card of antisemitism.
+President Biden has fought against the evil of antisemitism his entire life, including by launching the first national strategy to counter this hate in American history.
+He will always stand up firmly against these kinds of undignified actions."

-Congressmember Brendan Boyle also weighed in, writing, "I can't believe I even have to say this, but targeting businesses simply because they're Jewish owned is despicable.
+Congressmember Brendan Boyle also weighed in Sunday night, writing, "I can't believe I even have to say this, but targeting businesses simply because they're Jewish owned is despicable.
 Philadelphia stands against this story of harassment and hate."

 Solomonov owns multiple restaurants in the city under the banner CookNSolo, including Zahav, Laser Wolf and K'Far Cafe.
 Following the start of the Israel-Hamas war in October, Solomonov announced he would donate 100% of all sales to Friends of United Hatzalah, a nonprofit emergency medical service.